For this guide, use the table of contents as a shortcut and the links to Wikipedia for more information.

 Several events conspired to bring about the Pantheon, one of Paris’s most remarkable architectural monuments.
 First was the discovery of Pompeii, which reignited interest in the classical world.
-French architects of the Baroque period were already well trained in classicism, and this style emerged as a court favorite.
-The second was King Louis XV, who feared death and promised to rebuild the dilapidated gothic church on the site if we got better.
+French architects of the Baroque period were already well-trained in classicism, and this style emerged as a court favorite.
+The second was a deathly ill King Louis XV, who promised to rebuild a dilapidated gothic church on the site if he got better.
 Well, he did, and construction started in 1744.
-Similar designs for churches can be seen in St. Pauls’s in London and Fredrick’s Church in Copenhagen.
+Similar church designs can be seen in St. Pauls’s in London and Fredrick’s Church in Copenhagen.

 Though it may have once been lavishly furnished, the palace spent much of its history used only in part.
 Louise Élisabeth, Duchess of Berry, inherited the palace a century later in 1715 and turned it into a den for hedonistic pleasure.
 By 1750, the palace was empty again and became one of Paris’s first museums.
 It was repurposed into the senate during the Revolution and later expanded to house a larger auditorium.
 Today it remains the seat of the French senate and is generally not open to the public.